rpowers3/TheBlackMarket/README.md

 8. The HeatMapBatchBuilder was used with the HeatMapVideoBuilder (Poorly named, they're death maps right now but they can do heat maps with minimal changes) to generate death and kill maps from the DeathLocation* KillLocation* data.
 9. All of this data is raw files for use by the site now.

 The website is a simple ASP.NET vNext server configured with a few file providers to access its wwwroot and the Json, Sounds, Music, and Video data.
 These locations are configured in the TheBlackMarket.json file.
+Again because this was operating on static data that was not changing, the match version was already known ahead of time, 5.15.1, so not even the static data endpoint was needed.
+The old JSONP static data was sufficient for everything the sight needed to do.

 ## Technologies Used ##